sustainablelab/pygs/README.md

 distribution](https://packaging.python.org/glossary/#term-built-distribution)).

 `pygstuff` requires `pygame`.
 If `pygame` is not installed, `pip install pygstuff` takes care of installing `pygame` as well.
+If the installation fails on Linux because of missing SDL dependencies, see the previous section.

 See [AltInstallallation.md](AltInstallation.md) for developer installation ('--editable') or simply editing PYTHONPATH (no installation).